i2p/i2p.i2p/installer/resources/checklist.md

 4. Announce on:
   - #i2p, #i2p-dev (also on Freenode side)
-  - forum.i2p
+  - IRC
   - Twitter

 5. Launchpad builds
    (see debian-alt/doc/launchpad.txt for instructions)

-6. Debian builds
+6. Copy launchpad files to our Debian repo, or build Debian packages and upload them
    (see debian-alt/doc/debian-build.txt for instructions)

 7. Announce Launchpad and Debian builds on Twitter

+8. Notify downstream Debian maintainer

-8. Notify Tails that new Debian builds are available
+9. (if we get back into Tails) Notify Tails that new Debian builds are available